1967 NFL Championship Game: Weather

 The game became known as the Ice Bowl because of the brutally cold conditions.
 The game-time temperature at Lambeau Field was about -15 F, with an average wind chill around -48 F; under the revised National Weather Service wind chill index implemented in 2001, the average wind chill would have been -36 F. Lambeau Field's turf-heating system malfunctioned, and when the tarpaulin was removed from the field before the game, it left moisture on the field.
 The field began to freeze gradually in the extreme cold, leaving an icy surface that became worse as more and more of the field fell into the shadow of the stadium.
 The heating system, made by General Electric, cost $80,000 and was bought from the nephew of George Halas, George S. Halas.
 On the sidelines before the game, some Dallas players believed that Lombardi had purposely removed power to the heating coils.
 The heating system would eventually be given the moniker Lombardi's Folly.
-The prior convention to prevent the football field from icing up was to cover the field with dozens of tons of hay.
+The prior convention to prevent the football field from icing up was to cover the field with hay.

 The Wisconsin State University–La Crosse (now the University of Wisconsin–La Crosse) Marching Chiefs band was scheduled to perform the pre-game and half-time shows.
 However, during warm-ups in the brutal cold, the woodwind instruments froze and would not play; the mouthpieces of brass instruments got stuck to the players' lips; and seven members of the band were transported to local hospitals for hypothermia.
 The band's further performances were canceled for the day.
-Packer linebacker Dave Robinson recalled that the field did not get really bad until the second half, saying that since the halftime show was cancelled there was no traffic on the field for an extended period to keep the surface crust broken up.
+Packer linebacker Dave Robinson recalled that the field did not get really bad until the second half, saying that since the halftime show was canceled there was no traffic on the field for an extended period to keep the surface crust broken up.
 During the game, an elderly spectator in the stands died from exposure.